katur/blogsite/README.md

 On the pages to add or edit a post, you will see a live Markdown preview as you type.
-Reminders of common Markdown syntax (e.g., italics, bold, links, images) appear beneath the textarea, along with a link for help with more advanced syntax (e.g., lists).
+Reminders of common Markdown syntax (e.g., italics, bold, links, images) appear beneath the textarea, along with a link for help with more advanced syntax.
 For an unpublished post, you can choose to save or publish.
-If you would like to publish in the future, enter the date; otherwise, the date will default to the time when published.
+If you would like to publish in the future, enter the date and time;
+otherwise, these will default to the time when published.
-To upload an image, follow the link at the bottom of the edit page, which opens a popup window and provides the URL after upload (remember, since this is Markdown, you have to use the built-in image syntax; a reminder of this appears beneath the textarea).
+To upload an image, follow the link at the bottom of the edit page, which opens a popup window and provides the URL after upload (remember, since this is Markdown, you have to use the built-in image syntax to add an inline image to a post;
+a reminder of this appears beneath the textarea).

 To test as an administrator, log in as laura (user and pw in `grader.txt`). laura has author permissions for both blogs.
-In addition, laura can access the built-in Django admin (located at /admin) to add blogs, add users, and grant permissions to users.
+In addition, laura can access the built-in Django admin (located at /admin) to add new blogs and users.

 ## Developer's Guide